 Of course, it’s not all fun and games.
 This is boating; there are rules.
 But to be fair, their rules list is short and simple:

 - No pets

 - Stay in the Harbor (there’s a lighthouse at the end; can’t miss it)

 But with great responsibility comes great power, and the options this opens up are pretty sweet:

 - See how the better-half boats - Skim in and out of the docks where the big yachts are tied up.
 Being respectful, of course.

 - Dine like a boss - Park and dine at Tides Tavern or Anthony’s – At the Tides, they’ll even serve you at your boat.

 - Make an entrance - Pull up to concerts at the park like you own the place.

-Combine two pleasures - Eat delicious pizza from Millville, right next door to Gig Harbor Yachts.
+Combine two pleasures - Eat delicious pizza from Millville, right next door to Gig Harbor Boat and Kayak Rentals.
 It’s so close, and the boating instructions are so quick that it’ll probably still burn the roof of your mouth by the time you launch into the harbor.